amethyst/amethyst/book/src/appendices/a_config_files/paddle_configs.md

     ...
 }
 ```

 We add the `PaddlesConfig` to the `World`, rather than as separate `left` and `right` configurations because
 `System`s can only access resources with ID 0.
 Any resource added using [`World::add_resource`][add_resource]
 is added using a default ID of 0.
 You must use [`World::add_resource_with_id`][add_with_id] to add multiple
-resources of the same type, but then the `System` cannot properly differentiate between them.
+resources of the same type, but then the `System`s cannot properly differentiate between them.

 ## Replacing Constants with Configs

 Replacing all instances of `PADDLE_*` will be similar to the `BallConfig`, as we only use those values for
 creating the paddle entities.
 However, we will need to separate the `PaddlesConfig` into `left` and `right`.
 To avoid issues with the borrow checker, we read the `PaddlesConfig` once and copy all of the values,
 unwrapping them in one big assignment statement.
 In `initialise_paddles()` in `pong.rs`, add this code below reading the `ArenaConfig`.

 ```rust,ignore
 let (
     left_height,